Rays vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in seven of their past 10 games and have won four of those contests.
+- The Rays have played as the favorite in seven of their past 10 games and won three of those contests.

 Explore More About This Game